MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-network.md

 ### Private network

-This /24 (254 host IPs) network is private to the Azure Stack region (doesn't expand beyond the border switch devices of the Azure Stack region) and is divided into two subnets:
+This /24 (254 host IPs) network is private to the Azure Stack region (doesn't route beyond the border switch devices of the Azure Stack system) and is divided into two subnets:

 - **Storage network**: A /25 (126 host IPs) network used to support the use of Spaces Direct and Server Message Block (SMB) storage traffic and VM live migration.
 - **Internal virtual IP network**: A /25 network dedicated to internal-only VIPs for the software load balancer.

-Starting with 1910, the Azure Stack system will require an additional /20 (4096 IPs) of private IP space.
-This network will be private to the Azure Stack region (does not route beyond the border switch devices of the Azure Stack system) and can be reused on multiple Azure Stack systems within your datacenter.
-This network will be reserved for future expansions of our internal components.
+Starting in 1910, the Azure Stack system will require an additional /20 (4096 IPs) of private IP space.
+This network will be private to the Azure Stack system (does not route beyond the border switch devices of the Azure Stack system) while not overlapping with existing networks on the datacenter but it can be reused on multiple Azure Stack systems within your datacenter.
+For guidance on Private IP space, we recommend following the [RFC 1918](https://tools.ietf.org/html/rfc1918).

+This /20 Private IP space will be divided into multiple networks that will enable running the Azure Stack system internal infrastructure on containers in future releases.
+For more details, please refer to the [1910 release notes](release-notes.md).
+In addition this new Private IP space enables ongoing efforts to reduce the required routable IP space prior to deployment and future capacity expansions.

 This additional network will be entered into a system running 1910 through the **Set-AzsInternalNetwork** PEP cmdlet.
 For guidance on this cmdlet please see the [1910 release notes](release-notes.md).

 ### Azure Stack infrastructure network
 This /24 network is dedicated to internal Azure Stack components so that they can communicate and exchange data among themselves.
 This subnet can be routable externally of the Azure Stack solution to your datacenter, we do not recommend using Public or Internet routable IP addresses on this subnet.
 This network is advertised to the Border but most of its IPs are protected by Access Control Lists (ACLs).
 The IPs allowed for access are within a small range equivalent in size to a /27 network and host services like the [privileged end point (PEP)](azure-stack-privileged-endpoint.md) and [Azure Stack Backup](azure-stack-backup-reference.md).